Form a Limited Liability Company in Minnesota

 4).
 Choose Your Ownership and Management Structure.

 In the Articles of Organization form, you will be asked how you want your LLC to be managed.
 Basically, you are choosing between member management and manager management, but there are three general options: Managed by one manager, managed by multiple managers, or managed by all members.
-These guides can help you decide: Member-Managed LLC, Manager-Managed LLC.

 5).
 Create your Operating Agreement.